-Jamaican bammy – Traditional gluten free flatbread made from cassava that is saturated in milk, fried or grilled and often served with fish.
+Jamaican bammy – Traditional gluten free, vegan and paleo approved flatbread made from cassava that is saturated in milk, fried or grilled and often served with fish.

 For those of you who aren’t familiar with what bammy is, well that’s quite alright.
 In one of my previous articles entitled what is caribbean food I went into tremendous detail about the various ground provisions which are consumed by island people.